nilnida/DSA210-Term-Project/README.md

 - P-Value = 2.598633162882089e-25
 - **Reject the null hypothesis**, proving that at least one group mean RUL is different than the others.

+The one-way ANOVA test evaluates whether the mean remaining useful life (RUL) differs significantly across multiple temperature bins.
+The high F-statistic (81.74) and the extremely low p-value provide strong evidence to reject the null hypothesis.
+This result indicates that at least one temperature group exhibits a significantly different mean RUL, confirming that RUL is not uniformly distributed across thermal conditions.
+These findings reinforce the conclusion that temperature has a measurable impact on battery longevity and further validate the inclusion of RUL as a critical efficiency metric in evaluating thermal effects on battery performance.

 ![image](https://github.com/user-attachments/assets/2ba6414f-4c34-4757-ba0b-854c38554975)

 ![image](https://github.com/user-attachments/assets/9cb8abbc-a271-4b55-8d61-a939f4968535)

-Based on the analysis done in this step, in low temperatures, the remaining useful life is higher.
-In the meantime, in high temperatures, the remaining useful life is lower proving that there is a negative relationship between the two variables.
-This step concludes our hypothesis testing stage.
+Based on the results obtained in this step, it is evident that batteries operating at lower temperatures exhibit a higher remaining useful life (RUL), while those subjected to higher temperatures show a marked decrease in RUL.
+This confirms the presence of a strong negative relationship between temperature and battery longevity.
+The consistency across all statistical tests reinforces the reliability of this finding.
+With this final analysis, the hypothesis testing stage is concluded, having demonstrated that temperature significantly influences both efficiency and lifespan-related metrics of lithium-ion batteries.

 **Null Hypothesis (H₀):** Temperature has a relation with the efficiency and remaining useful life of lithium-ion batteries.